jannekem/home-server/centos7/README.md

 Both mounted folders should be listed here.

 ## Network configuration
+If you already configured networking how you like it during the installation then you can skip the rest of this page!

-Next, let's set up a static ip address to the server.
-This will prevent the ip address from changing so we can always use the same address to connect to the server.
+If you didn't set a static IP address at the beginning here is how you can do it later.
+The benefit of using static addresses is that the ip address remains the same so we can always find the server from the same place.
 We'll use the `nmtui` program:
 ```
 # sudo nmtui
 ```